Outpatient August 28, 2024

 1. Acceptance

 Acceptance in Acceptance and Commitment Therapy (ACT) involves embracing thoughts, feelings, and experiences without trying to change them.
 This doesn’t mean giving up or resigning to a situation, but rather acknowledging reality and making room for the full range of human experiences.
-If this idea feels a little confusing for you, try this metaphor and see if it is useful.
-If you are in a canoe, is it easier to paddle against the flow of the stream or with it?

 2. Cognitive Defusion